OSA413/Sonic4_ModLoader/README.txt

 How to make this Mod Loader work with your mod
 ===================

-Changed something in a .CBS file?
+Changed something in a .CSB file?
 Name the folder with no extension.
 Changed something in an .AMB file?
 Name the folder as the file.

 Note: recursive AMB patching is not available right now.